2026 Spring Gathering – Naked in the Light

 Cancellations

-Cancellations received prior to September 24, 2025, will be fully refunded.
-After that date, the numbers are reported to Evans Lake, and we will have to pay for each reserved spot – therefore refunds for cancellations received after September 24, 2025, cannot be guaranteed.
-If you must cancel after that date, please notify the planning circle immediately so we can find someone on the waitlist to take your spot.
+Cancellations received prior to April 30, 2026, will be fully refunded.
+After that date, the numbers are reported to Evans Lake, and we will have to pay for each reserved spot – therefore refunds for cancellations received after April 30, 2026, are contingent on us finding someone to take your spot.
+If you must cancel after that date, please notify the planning circle immediately.

 Location